Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

     ## 10 ADRW    America~ stocks      us
     ## # ... with 11 more rows

 In this tibble, `code` is what Polygon.io uses to refer to `type`.
 User can check up the abbreviation for each ticker type through this function.

-Then I would like to allow user use either abbreviation or full type name in other important market data query.
-I define another helper function to help user convert type name to code used in polygon.io.
+Then I define another helper function `convert_to_code` to help user convert type name to code used in polygon.io.
+So users can use either abbreviation or full type name in other data queries.

 ``` r
 convert_to_code <- function(text, class=NULL, locale=NULL){